Login

 3. Environment

-The operating environment plays a substantial role in receiver performance:
+The operating environment greatly impacts receiver performance:

 4. Budget Constraints

-• Single-Frequency Receivers: Typically available for $100 to $300.
+• Single-Frequency Receivers: Typically range from $100 to $300.

-• Dual-Frequency Receivers: Generally priced between $300 to $1,500.
+• Dual-Frequency Receivers: Usually priced between $300 and $1,500.

-• Multi-Frequency Receivers: Can cost anywhere from $1,500 to over $10,000, depending on the features.
+• Multi-Frequency Receivers: Can cost anywhere from $1,500 to over $10,000, depending on their features.

 Recent Trends and Innovations